module-federation/next-transpile-modules/README.md

 - `transpileModules` String[]: modules to be transpiled
 - `options` Object (optional)
   - `resolveSymlinks` Boolean: Enable symlinks resolution to their real path by Webpack (most of the time, you won't want that) (default to `false`)
+  - `debug` Boolean: Display some informative logs in the console (can get noisy!) (default to `false`)
   - `unstable_webpack5` Boolean: Enable [Next.js Webpack 5 support](https://nextjs.org/blog/next-9-5#webpack-5-support-beta) (experimental) (default to `false`)
+  - `resolveFromRoot` Boolean: if CWD is not the root (like in a monorepo) and you want to resolve from the root monorepo

 **note:** unstable features may break in any patch or minor release without any warning, be careful!